|

 orientation and realized that although all of my luggage was there, I had lost

-something in between AU and Calgary—my vision—my vision of who I
+something in between uant and Calgary—my vision—my vision of who I

 was, why I had left to go abroad and the goals I had once held for my